Railway-Op-Sim/GB-ClaphamJunction/Documentation/README.md

 Services from Waterloo enter on two tracks, and remain separate all the way to the exit point.

-Therefore, only platforms 1 and 3 at Queenstown Road are used.
+Therefore, only platforms 1 and 3 at Queenstown Road are used for the slow stopping services.

 ### Useful Tips for Operation